Posted by Bethany Frank on 27 Jun 2018

 Patients today are less willing to tolerate the delays and inefficiencies typically associated with healthcare.
 The more they pay for their own medical costs, the more they will expect from their healthcare providers.
 A frustrating patient experience can negatively impact a provider just as poor service can put a restaurant at risk of losing customers.

 Services like walk-in clinics, urgent care centers, and digital-based healthcare are on the rise as healthcare costs soar and patients look for alternatives.
-Health Affairs reports there were over 6 million patient visits to retail clinics in 2016, and that out-of-pocket expenses are projected to rise to $515 billion by 2019.
+There were over 10.5 million visits to over 1,800 retail clinics in 2015.
 Walk-in clinics and the like are popular because they offer faster service and an overall smoother patient experience.

 These modern healthcare alternatives draw inspiration from other consumer-driven industries.
 Companies like Amazon, Uber, and Netflix became successful by offering consumers seamless, customer-centric digital experiences in industries that were riddled with inefficiencies.
 These companies noticed an opportunity to make things easier for consumers and capitalized on it.